-I’m Ed Smith, a Sacramento Personal Injury Lawyer.
 Even a simple trip to a nearby mall or warehouse store on a Black Friday that attracts hundreds of shoppers can wind up causing serious or deadly injuries to those who attend.
-That type of situation unfolded for many at a Long Island Walmart on Thanksgiving Day back in 2008.
+That situation unfolded for many at a Long Island Walmart on Thanksgiving Day in 2008.
 The New Yorker magazine published a riveting account of that event in an article entitled "Crush Point."

-By the end of that day back in 2008, a security guard died of "asphyxia" after being trampled by a massive crowd of shoppers – and others suffered serious injuries.
-The store simply wasn't properly prepared for the massive throngs of people who broke through various safety barriers while rushing inside for the store’s big sale.
+By the end of that day in 2008, a security guard died of "asphyxia" after being trampled by a massive crowd of shoppers – and others suffered severe injuries.
+The store wasn't adequately prepared for the massive throngs of people who broke through various safety barriers while rushing inside for the big sale.

-The answer to this question will normally depend on the exact type of event being planned and how many people are likely to attend.
-However, OSHA (the Department of Labor's Occupational Safety and Health Administration) and California's 2012 Peace Officer Standards and Training (POST) materials provide useful guidelines for many event planners.
+The answer to this question will typically depend on the exact type of event being planned and how many people are likely to attend.
+However, OSHA (the Department of Labor's Occupational Safety and Health Administration) and California's 2012 Peace Officer Standards and Training (POST) materials provide valuable guidelines for many event planners.

 - Adequate security personnel must be hired.
-This means that additional, fully trained security workers must be present before and during the entire event.
-Professional crowd management officials and even active police officers may also be required, especially if threats have been carried out against similar venues during recent years;
+This means additional, fully trained security workers must be present before and during the event.
+Professional crowd management officials and even active police officers may also be required, mainly if threats have been carried out against similar venues during recent years;

-- A highly detailed staffing plan must be created in advance, noting how many workers will be stationed in specific locations.
+- A detailed staffing plan must be created, noting how many workers will be stationed in specific locations.
 It's also wise to hire additional workers who might be added to certain areas if crowds become especially unruly.
 Advance crowd control training for all workers is crucial;

 - Local police agencies and fire departments should be contacted for their onsite input.
-These officials should be invited to the event site, in advance, so they can tell planners if they’re in full compliance with all safety requirements.
-Of course, all proper permits and licenses must be secured prior to each large event;
+These officials should be invited to the event site in advance, so they can tell planners if they comply with all safety requirements.
+Of course, all proper permits and licenses must be secured before each significant event;

-- Stores (or other venues) should designate at least one or two supervisors to be present throughout each major event.
+- Stores (or other venues) should designate at least one or two supervisors present throughout each significant event.
 They must be equipped with cell phones, so they can immediately contact law enforcement authorities (as well as medical personnel and the local fire department) if various emergencies develop;

-- Communication plans must be created so that all employees can easily get in touch with others to request help or guidance as needed.
-It may help to authorize a second tier of workers to contact emergency workers if first responders don't start arriving at the scene quickly enough after violent events or other major problems develop.
+- Communication plans must be created so all employees can quickly contact others to request help or guidance.
+It may help to authorize the second tier of workers to contact emergency workers if first responders don't start arriving at the scene quickly enough after violent events or other significant problems develop.

-- They must always try to fully respect and protect the First Amendment rights of citizens, including free speech and the right to assemble.
+- They must always try to fully respect and protect citizens' First Amendment rights, including free speech and the right to assemble.
 In addition, law enforcement must be familiar with all other federal, state, and local laws that may govern their interactions with the public.
 All these topics must be carefully presented during appropriate training seminars to all officers before they're deployed to potential problem areas;

 - All laws must be enforced in an equal and fair manner.
 No one group should be singled out for unfair treatment or have their personal safety or property rights ignored;